 “Emma Stannard shines as Tatyana’s sister Olga, who takes life as it comes…” Eugene Onegin, Opera Holland Park 2022, The Stage

 “As Olga, Emma Stannard displayed vocal warmth and strength and a vivacious spirit.”
 Eugene Onegin, Opera Holland Park 2022, Opera Today

 “The supporting cast includes a warm-toned Olga from Emma Stannard…” Eugene Onegin, Opera Holland Park 2022, Financial Times

 “More characterful is the flirtatious Olga of Emma Stannard…” Eugene Onegin, Opera Holland Park 2022, The Telegraph

-Cumbrian mezzo-soprano Emma Stannard began her training at the Royal Northern College of Music as a student of Peter Wilson.
-She has recently graduated from the Royal Academy Opera Course (RAO), where she studied with Yvonne Howard and Joseph Middleton.
+Cumbrian mezzo-soprano Emma Stannard trained at the Royal Northern College of Music and on the Royal Academy Opera Course.